 This is only a guide to help you determine what kind of coverage you may have and how you can use it.

-If you live in Oregon, congratulations, you automatically have PIP as long as you have valid car insurance.
+- If you live in Oregon, congratulations, you automatically have PIP as long as you have valid car insurance.
 It’s state law!

-If you live in Washington, things might get a little more complicated.
+- If you live in Washington, things might get a little more complicated.
 Most people make sure their health is covered under their car insurance, but Washington state doesn’t require you to have personal injury protection.
 Unfortunately, that means there are many people who opt out of having it.

 PIP has a limit.
 Different insurances offer different levels of coverage.
 It is usually presented as option A, B, or C, but the only difference is the amount of money your insurance will pay on your behalf.
 Think of it as a pool of money that can be used for one very specific purpose, such as the medical treatment of you and anyone in your car in the case of a car accident.
 Once that money is gone, they don’t owe you anything else, regardless of how serious an injury may be!
 If this is the situation that you’re in, check if you have access to additional PIP or third-party coverage.

 We work with car accident injuries daily, and this means we can work with your insurance too.
 Schedule an appointment with us today and begin your recovery.
-Meanwhile, we will take care of everything else in the background.